Glatzli/model_comparison_codes/README.md

    UM & WRF not yet possible: missing lat/lon...

 - calc VHD:
-  in ICON2TE looks like CAP persists longer, would be more consistent with AROME and ground measurements. in ground meas. minimum is at 06UTC, in spatial plots it looks like it would be earlier!
-It's important to document exactly what I've done.
-Probably there is not too much difference...
-  AROME: completely different. much stronger VHD, even after sunrise of the next day.
-Flat region in GER not that pronounced.
-  	Also much bigger values!
-Up to 0.5 MJ/m^2 (where?)
-But evolving from lower valley looks the same... compare with HATPRO data (spatial plot) and radiosonde (point plot)!
+  compare with HATPRO data (spatial plot) and radiosonde (point plot)!

-  can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that, but ) Problem for ICON: different height coords for z and th etc (staggerd & unstaggered), i just set them equal. (z difference between levels ~50m at hafelekar) topography is also different!
-Has probably same error... general notes for calc:
+  can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that a bit, but I have different calc with reference at Hafelekar and not at max temp.)

+  general notes for calc:
 	- take care that all needed vars are read if some are calculated!
 No checks included due to time-reasons...
 	- are units for VHD calc right?
 I have 3*10^6 values, cosma 1.1*10^6 -> YES, everything ok!
 VHD larger as for cosma
  - calced VHD for ICON for all points over full timespan, saved it and started to plot as small multiples :)